Sylphritz/Sylphritz/README.md

 - 🔭 I’m currently working on **a site that plays various noises and binaural beats**

-- 🌱 I’m currently learning **Laravel and re-learning Ruby on Rails**
+- 🌱 I’m currently learning **Golang and trying to refresh my memory of Ruby on Rails**

 - 👨‍💻 My projects are available at [https://pavee.dev](https://pavee.dev)